Dhruv222/XenditExercise/README.md

 ## Services

-In the above image of Docker after you ran the `docker compose watch`, you should see 6 services under the XenditExercise group in the Containers Tab.
+In the above image of Docker after you run the `docker compose watch`, you should see 6 services under the XenditExercise group in the Containers Tab.
 Let's discuss what each of them does!

 ### API-Server

 This service creates the server that is responsible for accepting card data from the merchant and encrypting it as well as storing that information between two different MySQL database servers.
 There are 4 things to note here:

-1. The Data at Rest encryption is done when the tables are created at initialising of the service.
+1. The Data at Rest encryption is done when the tables are created at the initialising of the service.
 But the code is commented out because it requires a 3rd party plugin to the [MySQL Keyring Configuration](https://dev.mysql.com/doc/refman/8.0/en/innodb-data-encryption.html).
-Which would require sharing of credentials.
+Which would require the sharing of credentials.
    1. ![alt text](image-4.png)
-2. The Data in Transit is also handled here through the ssl setup and usage of certificates.
+2. The Data in Transit is also handled here through the SSL setup and usage of certificates.
 The code is again commented out because self-signed certificates are not accepted in the MySQL setup here.
 We would need to create certificates using a trusted authority.
 3. The data is split across two servers because of the need to separate the PAN data as well as the truncated card number, along with other PII data.
 So the card data is stored in the card database and the user-database along with the relation is stored in user-database.
 4. I also wanted to double encrypt the PAN number, apart from the MySQL Data at Rest and Transit encryption.
 But that requires me to use a 3rd party like AWS KMS to store the key used and then would have to share the credentials.
 The comments are added in the **index.js(Line 113)** where the code would need to be added for encryption.

 ### Card-Database and User-Database

 1. These two databases store the information needed to store the card data as well as send notification reminders.
-2. In an production environment, they will have Keyring setup and that would encrypt them according to the PCI-DSS regualtions.
+2. In a production environment, they will have a Keyring setup that would encrypt them according to the PCI-DSS regulations.
 3. There are 3 tables built across these two database servers.

 #### Card Database